r-owen/toika_loom_server/README.md

 This server must run on a computer that is connected (via a USB cable) to your loom.
 This code has only been tested on macOS but should also work on any flavor of linux.

+Warning: this software ignores the reverse button on the loom;
+to change directions you must push the direction arrow on the web display.
+This means you should probably run your web browser on a phone or tablet mounted somewhere very convenient, such as to the front of the castle.
+I made this difficult choice because the loom does not report the state of the "reverse" button on the dobby head;
+the software has no idea the direction has changed until you request the next pick.
+If the direction were set by the "reverse" button, the display would be misleading some of the time.
+By controlling direction in softare, the display is always correct.

 Warning: this software has not yet been tested on a real loom, because I don't own a Toika loom yet.
 Please test it with a computer you already own before buying a dedicated server computer.